lizardfs/documentation/source/adminguide/basic_configuration.rst

 =============================

 Your chunkservers are pretty simple to set up.
-Usualy, if your /etc/hosts files are setup correctly with the address of the master server and you do not require labeling (:ref:`labeling_chunkserver`), the mfschunkserver.cfg file can stay as it is.
+Usually, if your /etc/hosts files are setup correctly with the address of the master server and you do not require labeling (:ref:`labeling_chunkserver`), the mfschunkserver.cfg file can stay as it is.
 If you require to lock down the masterserver address, adjust the following line::